rcsoccersim/manual/source/coach.rst

 Ask the soccerserver to check the position of the ball.
 Four positions are defined:

     * **in_field**
-        The ball is whithin the boundaries of the field.
+        The ball is within the boundaries of the field.
     * **(goal_l)**
-        The ball is whithin the area assigned to the goal at the left side of the field.
+        The ball is within the area assigned to the goal on the left side of the field.
     * **(goal_r)**
-        The ball is whithin the area assigned to the goal at the right side of the field.
+        The ball is within the area assigned to the goal on the right side of the field.
     * **(out_of_field)**
         The ball is somewhere else.

-Note that the states 'goal_l' and 'goal_r' do not necessary imply that the ball actually crossed the goal line.
+Note that the states 'goal_l' and 'goal_r' do not necessarily imply that the ball actually crossed the goal line.

 Possible replies by the soccerserver: